ifatess/ruotonggao/gender.md

     of the reproductive organs of both sexes; to give her the awareness to protect herself from sexual harassment, sexual assault, pornographic information on the Internet, etc.</p>"
+- template: detail-content
+  block: text-1
+  headline: Objectives
+  content: "<h3>Participant A</h3><p></p><p>To understand the social norms of gender
+    roles; to understand the meaning of friendship and fraternity and ways to make friends; to let him learn how to get along with strangers (alone) and how to measure them; to develop his aggressiveness appropriately; to trigger communication between him and his parents.</p><h3>Participant B</h3><p>To be able to have ways other than parents to teach general knowledge of female menstruation and menstrual hygiene and health, methods and etiquette of interaction with the opposite sex, psychological differences between the sexes, functions of the reproductive organs of both sexes;
+    to give her the awareness to protect herself from sexual harassment, sexual assault, pornographic information on the Internet, etc.</p>"
 - template: 2-column-media-element
   block: media-2
   image_1: